rapidez/wishlist/README.md

 ```

 ### Product page

-Include the add-to-wishlist-button to the product page, for example in `resources/views/vendor/rapidez/product/partials/addtocart.blade.php`:
+Include the wishlist button on the product page, for example in `resources/views/vendor/rapidez/product/partials/addtocart.blade.php`:
 ```
-@include('rapidez::wishlist.product.add-to-wishlist')
+@include('rapidez::wishlist.product.wishlist')
 ```

 ### Product listing

-Include the add-to-wishlist-button to the listing items, for example in `resources/views/vendor/rapidez/listing/partials/item/addtocart.blade.php`:
+Include the wishlist button on the listing items, for example in `resources/views/vendor/rapidez/listing/partials/item/addtocart.blade.php`:
 ```
-@include('rapidez::wishlist.listing.add-to-wishlist')
+@include('rapidez::wishlist.listing.wishlist')
 ```

+### Account wishlist page

+The wishlist account page can be found on `/account/wishlist` and [will be added to the menu automatically](https://github.com/rapidez/account/blob/master/resources/views/account/partials/menu.blade.php#L23:L29)

 ### Wishlist items count

 You can get the count of the customer's wishlist items by using the wishlist component.
 For example:
 ```
 <wishlist>